Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Dynamics with damping and nonadiabatic STT

-Using the coupled equations of motion for the skyrmion center and magnon amplitudes, the emission of magnons induced by skyrmion motion can be investigated.
-The transient dynamics are very complicated, involving the excitation of all the magnon eigenmodes.
-Due to the presence of the Gilbert damping, the magnon amplitudes will relax to constant values that can be easily obtained, $\omega _ {-1} ^0 p _{-1} ^0 = \bar {c} _ 0 (\alpha - \beta) \sigma _z u/ 4$ and $\dot {p} _1 ^0 = c _0 (\beta - \alpha) i \sigma _y u/ 4$, accompanying the uniform motion of the skyrmion center $\dot {\rho} _c = - u$.
-A renormalization factor $1 + \alpha ^2 c _0 ^2/ 4$ is omitted for the Goldstone mode $p _1 ^0$.
-It is interesting to note that the skyrmion Hall effect is purely mediated by the Goldstone mode.
+accompanying the uniform motion of the skyrmion center $\dot {\rho} _c = - u$.
+The main effect of the translational motion of the skyrmion center is to excite the localized $m = -1$ mode and the Goldstone mode.
 The excitation amplitudes of all other modes are negligibly small, due to the orthogonality between the propagating magnon modes and the Goldstone mode.
-Irrespective of the restrictions imposed by the orthogonality, the excitation amplitudes are inversely proportional to the magnon frequency $\omega _i ^ {-1}$, so the excitation of high frequency magnons by static STT is suppressed.
+Irrespective of the restrictions imposed by the orthogonality, the excitation amplitudes are proportional to $\omega _i ^ {-1}$, so the excitation of high frequency magnons by skyrmion translation is dynamically suppressed.